 In December 2016, the company's Board of Directors authorized a \$1.5 billion share repurchase program.
-This program was completed as of December 31, 2019.
+As of December 31, 2018, there was approximately \$300 million remaining under this authorization.
 In December 2018, the company's Board of Directors authorized an additional \$2.0 billion share repurchase program.
-As of December 31, 2019, there was approximately \$1.7 billion remaining under this authorization.
 Purchases of Zoetis shares may be made at the discretion of management, depending on market conditions and business needs.
 Share repurchases may be executed through various means, including open market or privately negotiated transactions.
-During 2019, approximately 5.8 million shares were repurchased.
+During 2018, approximately 8 million shares were repurchased.